naobot/qty-cinema/about.md

 ---
 # About

 Quantity Cinema produces movies and criticism.

-qtycinema@gmail.com
+For bookings and inquiries, contact qtycinema@gmail.com.